lewisfish/data_cube_viewer/readme.md

 write(u)array

 Currently can view Fluence and Avgerage fluence per layer from x, y, and z planes.
 Also can view boreholes at any position.
-Can save plots of average fluence and gifs of slices.
+Can save plots of average fluence, images, raw data and gifs of slices.
-Ability to change colour map of plot and clip colourbar.
+Ability to change colour map of plot, clip colourbar, interpolation method and the normalisation method (currently just Log or Linear).

 ![Screenshot](https://github.com/lewisfish/data_cube_viewer/blob/master/Screenshot.png)